FlyxHub/Learn-Python/Hangman Game/instructions.md

-# Flip a Coin
-Predict the outcome of a coin flip!
+# Hangman (WIP)
+Guess the letters in the mystery word!

 ## Requirements
 For this challenge, write a script to do the following:

+- Randomly choose a word from a list of words
+- Display a line of blank spaces, coresponding to the letters in the word
-- Prompt the user to enter either heads or tails
+- Prompt the user to enter a letter
-- Flip a coin, randomly choose either heads or tails
-    - If the user's prediction is correct, they win!
+    - If the letter is in the word, replace the blank space with the letter
-    - If the user's preduction is incorrect, they lose.
+    - If the letter is not in the word, prompt the user to try again
+- Display a "You win!" message when all of the letters have been guessed
-- Propmt the user to press ENTER to play again
+- Prompt the user to press ENTER to play again

 This process should repeat until the user stops the script with CTRL+C. \
 Your script should also include error handling, you never know what the user will do, and how your code will react.

-When you're done, compare your code to [mine](coinFlip.py). \
+When you're done, compare your code to [mine](hangman.py). \
 Assess what you did well, and what you could do better.

 ## Resources